 Sometimes life feels heavy, your mood drops, and you can’t stop overthinking.
-You’ve tried the usual fixes like scrolling, YouTube, or even food from the fridge.
-There’s something simple you might be forgetting.
-Put on music.
-It can make a difference when nothing else seems to.
-It pulls you out of your head and resets your mood.
-It works whether you’re 25 or 75.
+You’ve tried scrolling, YouTube, food from the fridge – nothing works.
+There’s something simple you might be forgetting: put on music.
+It pulls you out of your head and resets your mood faster than almost anything else.
+Whether you’re 25 or 75, music works.
 This is just a reminder not to overlook how much it helps.

 Table of Contents